-The Trustees, with advice from the Fund's investment consultant and Actuary, reviewed the Fund's investment arrangements in 2016, and approximately annually thereafter, with the last review in 2022.
+The Trustees, with advice from the Fund's investment consultant and Actuary, reviewed the Fund's investment arrangements approximately annually.

 Following the 2016 review, the key decision was to seek a long term solution to "de-risk" the Fund's assets relative to its liabilities over time using a dynamic trigger based de-risking framework.
 The Trustees decided to engage Mercer to implement their de-risking strategy by way of its Dynamic De-risking Solution.
 The approach undertaken relates the asset allocation to the Fund's funding level (on an actuarial basis using a single discount rate which is currently 0.2% p.a. in excess of the appropriate gilt yields i.e. "gilts + 0.2% basis").